PirvuCatalin/JFXOpenCV/README.md

-# JFXOpenCV
+h# JFXOpenCV

 #PusherApp :
-In order to use the PusherApp, you should run te build from the PusherApp class.
-It will send a notification to the token found in the code (not the "key=x").
-If you want to test it and send a notification to your phone, build the sources found at the following repo  and install the APK on your phone.
+In order to use the PusherApp, you should run the build from the PusherApp class.
+It will send a notification to the token found in the code .
+If you want to test it and send a notification to your phone, build the sources found at the following repo https://www.github.com/PirvuCatalin/PushReceiverApp and install the APK on your phone.
 Read the console output, copy the token found there and paste it in the PusherApp class then run it.

 Before continuing to read this you should check the latest commit changes and the latest closed issue (regarding the scanner).
 In the Controller.class you will see more info like: